ArifPeycal/WindowsAD-writeups/README.md

 1. Right-click the user in Active Directory Users and Computers.
 2. Select Delete, then confirm the deletion.

+---

+### Adding Computers

 If you want to create a computer account before joining the computer to the domain:

-1. Open Active Directory Users and Computers
-Go to Server Manager > Tools > Active Directory Users and Computers.
+1. Go to Server Manager > Tools > Active Directory Users and Computers.
-2. Navigate to the Appropriate OU
+2. Navigate to the Appropriate OU.
 By default, computers are placed in the Computers container.
 If you have a dedicated Organizational Unit (OU) for computers (e.g., Workstations, Servers), navigate to it.
-3. Create a New Computer Account
-Right-click the OU or container where you want to add the computer.
+3. Right-click the OU or container where you want to add the computer.
-Select New > Computer.
+4. Select New > Computer.
-4. Configure Computer Properties
+5. Configure Computer Properties
-Enter a Computer Name (e.g., PC01, HR-Laptop01).
+- Enter a Computer Name (e.g., PC01, HR-Laptop01).
-Optionally, configure the following:
-User or Group: Click Change to specify which user or group can join this computer to the domain.
-By default, domain admins have this right.
-Description: Add a brief description for reference.
-5. Save the Computer Account
-Click OK to create the computer account.
+6. Click OK to create the computer account.
 ![image](https://github.com/user-attachments/assets/1acd9475-b95c-4719-8216-10dc363d5ce6)

 ---